The US multifamily real estate market benefits from the strengths and resilience of the US economy offering attractive opportunities.

 Latest Trends in the US Real Estate Market

-In the United States, there have been over 42 million renter households in 2015 amounting to 36% of all households nationwide.
-This is an increase by 1.4 million over the previous year and double the rate of growth in the previous decades (source: US Census).
+In the United States, there have been over 42.9 million renter households in 2023 amounting to 35% of all households nationwide.
+This is a decrease of 100.9 million over the previous year and double the rate of growth in the previous decades (source: US Census).

 - Shift from homeownership to renting in the US

-Tightened credit requirements for single family home ownership following the financial crisis have led to a shift from home ownership to renting.
-Number of renter households grew with a CAGR (compound annual growth rate) of over 5% from 2005 to 2015, while owner households only grew by 1.5% in the same period.
+Tightened credit requirements for single family home ownership following the financial crisis and an increase in interest rates have led to a shift from home ownership to renting.
+Number of renters grew by 23 million from 2006 to 2016, while owner households only grew by 700,000 in the same period.

 - Demand for rented properties outpacing supply

-The residential multifamily market is characterized by strong rental growth averaging at 3.0% p.a. nationally between 2010 and 2016 (source: Fannie Mae Research).
+The residential multifamily market is characterized by strong rental growth averaging at 3.1% p.a. nationally between 2011 and 2021.
 Despite the increase in rents, the demand for rental housing continued to exceed new supplies.
-Since 2010, multifamily unit construction has been increasing every year with over 300’000 units being added to meet the high demand.
-Developers will continue to construct rental properties largely aimed at younger, high income tenants.
+Since 2016, multifamily unit construction has been increasing every year with around 300’000 units being added to meet the high demand.
+Developers will continue to construct rental properties largely aimed at high income tenants.

 - Strong rental income growth and low multifamily vacancy rates